 Moreover, the life of the manufacturers is another thing worth experiencing!
 They await summer eagerly to embark on their distillation mission!
 As summer fades, their work gradually comes to a stop and they take a long well deserved break up until November when they again begin preparing for the Cashew season.
 The initial tasks are gathering enough wood to fire up their distillation again.
 It’s hard work but if you look closely, it’s balanced well with good rest.
 Just like it should be.
+Excursions like these for digital nomads could be such a great boost for their community!
 For anyone who might have misunderstood the word susegaad, this life is a living example of it.

 If you like experimenting, we’d recommend hunting down the Niro and concocting wonderful non alcoholic cocktails from it!
 If not, Urrak never disappoints, no matter how you mix it!

 At NomadGao, we are building a diverse community of digital nomads.
 If you are a digital nomad or yearning for a workation in Goa, we’d be happy to help!